router-protocol/router-chain-docs/docs/tooling/infra/router-sandbox/end-to-end-working.md

 **Step 4) [Optional]** Verifying your contracts to allow for interaction with the contract directly from the relevant block explorer.

 **Step 5)** Setting the fee payer address for each contract.
-The fee associated with any cross-chain request initiated by a dApp is paid by the dApp's corresponding fee payer account on the Router chain.
+The fee associated with any cross-chain request initiated by a dApp is paid by the dApp's corresponding fee payer account on the Router Chain.
 This fee payer account need to be set by the dApp deployers for all the integrated chains and can be changed anytime.
-The fee payer account on the Router chain also has to approve the dApp’s request to be its fee payer (to prevent dApp deployers from unilaterally setting any random account as their fee payer account).
+The fee payer account on the Router Chain also has to approve the dApp’s request to be its fee payer (to prevent dApp deployers from unilaterally setting any random account as their fee payer account).

 **Step 6)**  Performing a test transaction from one chain to another as a sanity check.